 The entry fees for the monuments in Sintra vary from about 8 Euros to 10 Euros.
 You can buy tickets online ahead of time, but your best bet is to head straight to the Pena Palace at 9:30 AM when it opens and buying it at the counter there so that you can ask any questions about the tickets.

 If you buy a combined ticket (like we did), you get a small discount – 5% off if you visit 2 sites, 6% for 3 sites and so on.
 Just a small note that the Quinta da Regaleira is operated independently of the other monuments so will require a separate ticket that can be bought at the estate itself (10 Euros per adult as of 2020).
 More information on opening times and prices are available here and here.

 Planning a Sintra day trip and wondering what order to visit the monuments in?
 This is how we decided to visit the palaces and castles of Sintra for maximum convenience and flexibility.
 Keep reading for what to see in Sintra, Portugal’s town straight out of a fairy tale book.

 1. Park and National Palace of Pena

 Head straight to the Park and National Palace of Pena, AKA Parque e Palácio Nacional da Pena.
-The Palace of Pena stands atop a rocky peak (the second highest point in the Sintra hills) surrounded by gardens with winding paths, waterfalls, ponds, pavilions and stone benches.
+The Palace of Pena dates back to the 12th century and stands atop a rocky peak (the second highest point in the Sintra hills) surrounded by gardens with winding paths, waterfalls, ponds, pavilions and stone benches.